mysterytony/mysterytony.github.io/notes/cs246/lecture.md

 invoked when constructing on object as a copy of another

-Note

-every class comes with
+Note: every class comes with
 *	a default ctor (default - constructs all fields that are objects, lost if you define any ctor)
 *	a copy constructor (just copies all fields)
 *	a copy assignment operator